department-of-veterans-affairs/va-gov-onboarding/widgets/introduction/2-widget.md

 A VA.gov React Widget ("Widget") is a small React component that is mounted into a `<div>` on a static content page.
 A static content page is an HTML page whose content is provided by a Content Management System (CMS).

-A VA.gov "Application" fills an entire page between the header and footer of VA.gov, while a "Widget" only fills in a subsection of the page, allowing developers to include dynamic content into the page without changing the entire application itself.
+A VA.gov "Application" fills an entire page between the header and footer of VA.gov, while a "Widget" only fills in a part of the page, allowing developers to include dynamic content into the page.

 |                  VA.gov Widget                  | VA.gov Application |
 | :---------------------------------------------: | :----------------: | --------------------------------------------------------- | ---------------- |